 The need is rising for skilled experts to deal with all aspects of human health.
-The fields of wellness, healthcare, nutrition, physical education, community and global health, and complementary health therapies are growing at record rates.
+The fields of medicine, nursing, physical therapy, physician assistant, wellness, healthcare management, nutrition, physical education, community and global health, and complementary health therapies are growing at record rates.

 - Health Studies Minor Curriculum Chart

-- Health/Physical Education with Endorsement in K-12 Education in Health and Physical Education Sequence Chart
+- Health/Physical Education with Endorsement in K-12 Education in Health and Physical Education: View Curriculum and Sequence Charts